Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Conclusions

 \section{Conclusions}

-We have considered the sequential decentralized detection problem and proposed a novel approach based on level-triggered sampling.
-The proposed method completely resolves the overshoot problem that deteriorates the asymptotic average detection delay performance by linearly encoding random overshoots.
-The necessary conditions for successful decoding at the FC have been given.
-Remarkably, the proposed scheme using only a single bit achieves the performance in \cite{Yilmaz12} that employs a large number of bits to represent the overshoot.
-We have shown that the proposed decentralized sequential detector is order-2 asymptotically optimal, similar to the overshoot-free case where continuous-time signals with continuous paths are observed.
-We have also analyzed the effect of random channel delay on the proposed scheme.

-We have applied the proposed scheme to the decentralized detection problem in MIMO radar systems by deriving the corresponding detectors under the four Swerling fluctuating target models.
+We have considered the sequential distributed detection problem and proposed a novel approach based on level-triggered sampling for energy-constrained wireless sensor networks.
+Transmitting a single pulse per sample the proposed method enables considerable energy saving.
+We have analyzed its asymptotic average detection delay performance as its error probabilities tend to zero.
+We have then applied the proposed scheme to the decentralized target detection problem by deriving the corresponding detectors under the four Swerling fluctuating target models.
 Finally, we have provided simulation results that compare the average detection delay performances of the proposed schemes and the conventional decision fusion technique with the majority rule under the four target models in different scenarios.
 It is seen that the proposed schemes significantly outperform the conventional decision fusion techniques.